GuanxingLu/YAPL/topics/3D representation.md

 * **[RSS'24]** Reconciling Reality Through Simulation: A Real-to-Sim-to-Real Approach for Robust Manipulation

 * **[ICLR'24 Oral]** ASID: ACTIVE EXPLORATION FOR SYSTEM IDENTIFICATION IN ROBOTIC MANIPULATION
+> (1) Train a πexp that maximizes the Fisher information in simulation.
+(2) Roll out πexp in real to collect informative data that can be used to (3) run system identification to identify physics parameters and reconstruct, e.g., geometric, collision, and kinematic properties.
+(4) Train a task-specific policy πtask in the updated simulator and (5) zero- shot transfer πtask to the real world.

 * **[DGR@RSS2024]** Scaling Robot-Learning by Crowdsourcing Simulation Environments